rhsimplex/image-match-old/README.md

+# This repository is no longer maintained!
+You can now find image-match at https://github.com/ascribe/image-match

 # image-match
 image-match is a simple package for finding approximate image matches from a corpus.
 It is similar, for instance, to [pHash](http://www.phash.org/), but